Kuva-yi Milliye: History

 In the Armistice of Mudros, Ottoman Empire was divided between the Allies, where the Greeks occupied the west, the British occupied the capital and southeast, and the Italians and the French occupied the south of the country.

+When the atrocities committed by the Greeks in the places they occupied became known among the people of Afyonkarahisar, the people began to harbor great hatred and anger against the Greeks.
+Realizing that the danger caused by the Greeks could harm them in a short time, the people of Afyonkarahisar, under the leadership of Lieutenant Colonel Arif Bey, formed the Afyonkarahisar Kuvâ-yi Milliye.

 The Kuva-yi Milliye were the first armed groups to defend the Turks and Muslims' rights in Anatolia and Rumelia.
 The Kuva-yi Milliye consisted of deserted Ottoman army officers and militias.
 The Kuva-yi Milliye became active when the Greeks landed at Smyrna (İzmir).
 People who opposed the partitioning of Anatolia by the unratified Treaty of Sèvres joined the resistance.
 The Franco-Turkish War was almost exclusively conducted by Kuva-yi Milliye units on the Turkish side.
 In western Anatolia, the Kuva-yi Milliye fought against the Greek Army by hit-and-run tactics until a regular army was set up.
 The resistance of the Kuva-yi Milliye slowed the Greek advance in Anatolia.

 Dissolution of Kuva-yi Milliye

-Although the Kuva-yi Milliye was regarded the first step of resistance in the liberation of Turkey, irregular warfare was abandoned later on.
-The militia lacked discipline and experience; they had no chance in larger open field battles against the Greeks.
-In September 1920, they had to face and halt the advance of a highly trained and well equipped Greek Army numbering more than 107,000 men with a force less than 15,000 on the western front.
+Although the Kuva-yi Milliye was regarded as the first step of resistance in the liberation of Turkey, irregular warfare was abandoned later on.
+The militia lacked discipline and experience; it had no chance in larger open field battles against the Greeks.
+In September 1920, its members had to face and halt the advance of a highly trained and well equipped Greek Army numbering more than 107,000 men with a force less than 15,000 on the Western front.
 After the Grand National Assembly of Turkey was opened, the regular army was created by merging different Kuva-yi Milliye groups.
 Kuva-yi Milliye was ultimately dissolved towards the end of 1920.
 Although some units of the Kuva-yi Milliye still fought on the southern front until 1921.
-The First Battle of İnönü is the first war in which the standing army fought against the Greek forces.
+The First Battle of İnönü is the first in which the standing army fought against the Greek forces.